 This is above and beyond the normal inspection process of most brands and should offer buyers some peace of mind about their Alliance RV–especially when they’re RVing full-time thousands of miles away from home.

 Most major RV manufacturers package a one-year warranty with their campers.
 Some are starting to include warranties of two years or more with theirs.
-Alliance RVs come with a one-year limited warranty and three-year structural warranty, tied for the longest in the industry.
+Alliance RVs come with a one-year limited warranty and a three-year structural warranty, tied for the longest in the industry.

 Warranties are a good failsafe in the event something went wrong in the manufacturing or assembly process.
-But they’re also an indication of how confident a brand is in their products.
+But they’re also an indication of how confident a brand is in its products.
 This three-year warranty shows that Alliance is willing to stand behind the build quality of its RVs.

 Alliance Customer Support